solarisstar/rpgxEF/README.md

   * Copy build/release-mingw32-x64/rpgxEF.x64.exe and build/release-mingw32-x64/renderer_opengl1_x64.dll to the base install directory of RPG-X (where the current .exe is located, overwrite if asked)
   * Copy build/release-mingw32-x64/rpgxEF/uix64.dll, build/release-mingw32-x64/rpgxEF/qagamex64.dll, build/release-mingw32-x64/rpgxEF/cgamex64.dll to the RPG-X2 directory located in your RPG-X install directory

+* Be sure to run the game with the following cvars: +set vm_game 0 +set vm_ui 0 +set vm_cgame 0 +set fs_game RPG-X2
+  In order to do this, make a shortcut on your desktop to the rpgxEF.x64.exe, right click it, selecte properties, and in the "Target:" window, it should read something like this:
+  "C:\Program Files\The Last Outpost RPG-X Standard Edition\rpgxEF.x64.exe"
+  Append the cvars, so it now reads something like:
+  "C:\Program Files\The Last Outpost RPG-X Standard Edition\rpgxEF.x64.exe" +set vm_game 0 +set vm_ui 0 +set vm_cgame 0 +set fs_game RPG-X2
+  Then press Apply and OK and start the game via the shortcut

 ## For Advanced Users
 * Git Pull this repository onto a Ubuntu flavoured Linux machine or VM
 * Terminal to the repository directory and run: ./install_deps.sh.
 This will install all development dependencies for running make